scando1993/thingsboard.github.io/docs/services/trainings.md

     - **Exercise:** telemetry data upload using CoAP
 - Attributes API
     - Use cases and feature overview
-    - **Exercise:** Reporting device attribute changes to ThingsBoard
+    - **Exercise:** Reporting device attribute changes to Pacificsoft
     - **Exercise:** Subscribe to server-side attribute updates
-    - **Exercise:** Save and restore application state using ThingsBoard server.
+    - **Exercise:** Save and restore application state using Pacificsoft server.
 - Timeseries API
     - Use cases and feature overview
-    - **Exercise:** Reporting time-series data to ThingsBoard
+    - **Exercise:** Reporting time-series data to Pacificsoft
 - RPC API
     - Use cases and feature overview
     - **Exercise:** Send one-way RPC command to Device